henophilia/henophilia.org/content/index.md

 1. It expresses the sentiment that **there is space** for an individual to answer these questions in whichever way they prefer.
 2. And, even more importantly, it encourages individuals to **build** exactly these spaces and an overall environment of stable satisfaction, so that one way of how these spaces could be used would be to even become able to calmly think about and discuss such questions in the first place.

 Henophilia is highly **pragmatic**.
 Even though it motivates to strive for the abstract, utopic state of flourishing, it aims to do this in a **constructive** way instead of invoking feelings of being paralyzed by the vastness of this endeavor.
 It advocates for acting in a way according to one's [conscience](https://en.wikipedia.org/wiki/Conscience), guided by the wisdom acquired so far.
 This will always be imperfect, but due to the effortless accumulation and distribution of wisdom enabled by clear communication as well as digital technologies, subjectively obvious mistakes should only be made once and do not need to be repeated, while keeping the space for experimentation.
+The [nirvana fallacy](https://en.wikipedia.org/wiki/Nirvana_fallacy) should be avoided.
+Another related aphorism is ["Perfect is the enemy of good"](https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good).
+The approach of henophilia can be summarized through the oxymoron "**pragmatic perfectionism**".

 This means that henophilia highlights the **desire to act**.
 After all, love barely matters if you don't show it to yourself as well as to your environment, i.e. the people and nature around you.